DragonMinded/libdragon/README.md

 If you want, you can also compile and run one of the examples that will be found in `libdragon/examples` in the skeleton project.

-### Option 2: Compile the toolchain (Linux only)
+### Option 2: Compile the toolchain (Linux/macOS only)

 1. Export the environment variable N64_INST to the path where you want your toolchain to be installed.
 For instance: `export N64_INST=/opt/n64` or `export N64_INST=/usr/local`.
-2. Create an empty directory and copy the `tools/build-toolchain.sh` script there
-3. Read the comments in the build script to see what additional packages are needed.
+2. Enter the `tools` directory.
+Read the comments at the top of `./build-toolchain.sh` script to see what additional packages are needed.
+   If you are on macOS, make sure [homebrew](https://brew.sh) is installed.
+3. Make sure you have at least 7 Gb of disk space available (notice that after build, only about 300 Mb will be used, but during build a lot of space is required).
-4. Run `./build-toolchain.sh` from the created directory, let it build and install the toolchain.
+4. Run `./build-toolchain.sh` from the `tools` directory, let it build and install the toolchain.
+The process will take a while depending on your computer (1 hour is not unexpected).
 5. Install libpng-dev if not already installed.
 6. Make sure that you still have the `N64_INST` variable pointing to the correct directory where the toolchain was installed (`echo $N64_INST`).
-6. Run `./build.sh` at the top-level.
+7. Run `./build.sh` at the top-level.
 This will install libdragon, its tools, and also build all examples.

 You are now ready to run the examples on your N64 or emulator.

+Once you are sure everything is fine, you can delete the `tools/toolchain/` directory, where the toolchain was built.
+This will free around 6Gb of space.
+You will only need the installed binaries in the `N64_INST` from now on.

 ## Getting started: how to run a ROM